alzuin/devise_zotable/README.md

 Setup
 -----

-Once devise-imapable is installed, all you need to do is setup the user model which includes a small addition to the model itself and to the schema.
+Once devise-zotable is installed, all you need to do is setup the user model which includes a small addition to the model itself and to the schema.

 First the schema :